avikdeb/devopsproject/jenkins/README.md

 5. Append this to your PATh variable as: PATH=$PATH:$JAVA_HOME/bin:$JAVA_HOME/lib
 6. Save the .bash_profile file with vi command in Esc mode: :wq!
 7. To take immediate effect: source ~/.bash_profile
-8. Run: echo $JAVA_HOME followed by java -version and javac -version - They should yird correct results
+8. Run: echo $JAVA_HOME followed by java -version and javac -version - They should yield correct results

+### 3. Install Oracle JDK 8 and configure JAVA_HOME environment variable on Windows
+1. Download the Oracle JDK 8 msi from Oracle site
+2. Run the installer - keep the default options as-is
+3. Once installed, define JAVA_HOME as environment variable and add %JAVA_HOME%\bin;%JAVA_HOME%\lib in the Path variable.
+Save the settings
+4. Open a new command prompt and check by echo %JAVA_HOME% followed by java -version and javac -version respectively.
+They should yield correct results

 ### 4. Install Apache Maven and configure M2_HOME environment variable
 Use the following commands: